google/xls/docs_src/tutorials/float_to_int.md

 4. Finally, the last line: the final statement in a function is its return value.
 Here, we're unconditionally returning a signed 32-bit number with the value `48879`.
-This is only temporary to make the function syntatically valid - we're still learning the basics!
+This is only temporary to make the function syntactically valid - we're still learning the basics!
     Gimme a second!

 As an aside, it's a good idea to keep a bookmark to the